Every four years, all five of Collier County’s constitutional officer positions are up for election. They are:

 These positions are elected at-large by all voters in the county in partisan elections, so generally only registered members of a political party may vote in that party’s primary election, with the final decisions made in the November general elections.
 However, if all the candidates for an office have the same party affiliation and the winner of the primary will not face any opposition in the general (i.e. no write-in or third-party candidates have qualified), then all registered voters can vote for any of the candidates for that office in the primary election.

-In this post, I will tell you about the candidates who have filed to run for each of the five offices, which offices will have August primaries and who can vote in each, and who I expect to vote for in August.
+In this post, I will tell you about the candidates who have filed to run for each of the five offices, which offices will have August primaries, and who can vote in each.
+I’ll close with a summary of what to expect in August.

 Incumbent Kevin Rambosk is running for reelection to a third term, having served as Sheriff since 2008.
 His only challenger is No Party Affiliation (NPA) candidate Carlos Gutierrez, so there will be no Sheriff primary in August.